howion/howion/README.md

   - ~~An [Arch-based](https://wiki.archlinux.org/title/Arch-based_distributions) operating system~~,
   - ~~Custom (probably chromium based) browser~~.

-- You can reach me via `me@howion.com` and please do so if you are interested.
+- You can reach me via `mert.coskun@metu.edu.tr` and please do so if you are interested.

 ## My Tech Stack